Pyomo/pyomo/doc/OnlineDocs/explanation/solvers/pyrosdir/tutorial/tutorial.rst

     <pyomo.contrib.pyros.solve_data.ROSolveResults at ...>

-Inspecting solutions, we see that the cost is reduced compared to when a static decision rule approximation was used, as a smaller reactor volume can be accommodated:
+Inspecting solutions, we see that the cost is reduced compared to when :ref:`a static decision rule approximation is used <pyros_tutorial_inspect_static>`, as a smaller cooling water flow rate :math:`F_w` is required since the cooler area :math:`A` is increased:

 .. code::